Stronger Economies Together

 Development in collaboration with the four Regional Rural Development Centers (RRDCs) and

 blueprint that strategically builds on the current and emerging economic strengths of their region.
+The SET process has occured or is occuring in 28 states across the U.S.

 Here are some of the important elements of the Stronger Economies Together initiative: